 This new generation has made one thing clear: they make their own rules.
-It may not be easy to anticipate their ever-changing needs, but these numbers are evidence that there is reward in adjusting your marketing strategy to woo them.
+It may not be easy to anticipate their ever-changing needs, but these numbers are evidence that there is reward in adjusting your marketing to teen strategy to woo them.
 And today, that means meeting them on their phones and social media.

 Author: Jeff Miller, VP Youth Market / Refuel Agency